jakubfiala/atrament/README.md

 const sketchpad = new Atrament(canvas);
 ```

-- you can also pass the width, height and default colour to the constructor:
+- you can also pass the width, height and default colour to the constructor (see [note on high DPI screens](#high-dpi-screens))

 ```js
 const sketchpad = new Atrament(canvas, {